 Text here is noticeably crisper than on the old Paperwhite, though it's not a huge upgrade admittedly.
 My Paperwhite review model included Amazon's new Bookerly font, which is designed specifically for eReaders.
 It's less chunky looking than the old default Caecilia font, and has some finer touches that become apparent at larger sizes.
 This font hasn't yet been rolled out to older models, though it will shortly, and so I've used the Caecilia font for most of the comparison shots here.

 ^ Our new Paperwhite has a slightly different software to the old model, for now

 The new font is an improvement, but there's still issues here.
-With higher-resolution screens and better contrast, we're now happy to pack more words onto a page.
-However, Amazon's font size options are still pretty limited, with only eight sizes in total and only two we'd consider.
+With higher-resolution screens and better contrast, I'm now happy to pack more words onto a page.
+However, Amazon's font size options are still pretty limited, with only eight sizes in total and only two I'd consider.
 It needs to introduce finer graduations, so you can choose the exact size you want.